Create: Mission & Vision, without clear direction, your team will stay inconsistent and all over the place.

 I spent 5 years in painful trial and error—reading every book, learning from mentors, and now again helping the Nationals organization.

-Development is a skill, and it can be learned.
+Sports development is a skill, and it can be learned.

 When I learned this skill, I built and successfully implemented the framework you see here.